 Here at Drift, we will continue to commit ourselves to giving more explicit attention to the issues of racism and related forms of exclusion and injustice.

-This isn’t just an issue for today’s society.
-It is a pivotal time for us to invest in organizations that are driving change so we create a more just and equitable society for our children.
+It is a pivotal time for us to invest in organizations that are driving change so we create a more just and equitable society.